What’s The Difference Between VPS and Cloud Hosting for WordPress?

 For example, because a VPS is only hosted on a single physical server, you could experience website downtime.
 However, with cloud hosting, your resources are spread across multiple servers for high availability.
 This means that a single server being down won’t put your site out of commission.

 Security is arguably the most important factor to keep in mind when running a website.
 It’s important to understand that different hosting options will provide you with varying levels of security.

-As such, VPS hosting is a better choice if you need top-notch security.
+As such, a managed VPS hosting is a better choice if you need top-notch security.
 This is particularly true if you are running an e-commerce website, or any other type of site that collects private information.